lcn2/mansion/README.md

 ## Notes from Landon Curt Noll

-The C code was ported to be able to compiler under a c17 standard compiler.
+The C code was ported to be able to compiler under a c17 standard C compiler.
 This mainly included using more modern C function declarations instead K&R style function declarations.

 Trailing whitespace was removed from the source.